 Total Wine extends 15% off when you purchase 6 or more wines at one purchase, so we saved some money.
 The Port was on sale during their Spanish wine promotion.

-To prep for the party I used long, white platters (from Walmart) to showcase the cookies.
+To prep for the party I used long, white platters (from Walmart) to showcase the cookies – a steal at $7 a platter.
 White platters are perfect because they draw attention to the detail and colors of your food.

 We cut the front off of each box so the guests could see the full description for the cookie.
 Then I took small chalkboards and wrote the name of each cookie and placed them at the top of the platters.
 We used cocktail napkins and dessert plates.

 We told our guests to eat dinner first and to come over around 7:30 p.m.
 I asked a few neighbors to bring mixed nuts, and sliced apples and cheddar cheese to help cut the sweet between cookies.

 Cindy, of course, went the extra mile to prepare the prettiest platter of five varieties of apples and labeled them for identification.